Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 !!!The trailing hashtag is used so we paste and run the script in full.!!!

-!!Deploy the PhotoStor Web App using Visual Studio!!
+# Deploy the PhotoStor Web App using Visual Studio

 Now we are going to deploy a fully functional web application that will allow us to upload images into Azure Blob Storage.
 We will deploy the code into the pre-provisioned App Service Web App.